-Prague has only one international airport - Letiště Václava Havla Praha (Václav Havel Airport Prague), which is located in the north-west of the city, about 17 km from the city centre.
-The airport has no metro or train connection with the city centre and is only served by buses and taxis.
+Prague has only one international airport - Letiště Václava Havla Praha (Vaclav Havel Airport Prague), which is located in the north-west of the city, about 17 km from the city centre.
+The airport has no underground (Metro in Czech) or train connection with the city centre, and the transport to and from the airport is only served by taxis and buses.
+Bus tickets cost CZK 32,- and are sold by the Visitor Centres, Prague Public Transit Company counters at arrival halls, or are available from ticket machines located around arrival halls and directly at the bus stops.